M.S. in Information Technology Program Requirements for catalogs prior to fall 2016

 - SEIS 601 Foundations of Software Development (waived for appropriate prior programming experience)

 - SEIS 610 Software Engineering

 - SEIS 625 Software Project Management

 - SEIS 630 Database Management Systems and Design

 - SEIS 662 Enterprise Resource Planning

-- 3 electives from the GPS course list or from the School of Engineering (SOE) graduate course curriculum.
+- 3 electives (4 electives is SEIS 601 is waived) from the Graduate Programs in Software (SEIS) course list or from the School of Engineering (ETLS) graduate course curriculum.

 - Students may transfer up to 2 courses (6 credits) from a school other than the University of St. Thomas.
 The transfer courses must have been taken at the graduate level.
 The transfer school must be accredited.
 For information on transfer courses, please see Transfer Courses.